clamsproject/aapb-annotations/scene-recognition/readme.md

 ### `golds` data

 A set of `.csv` files in which each row is a frame timestamped and with relevant labels.
+Rows are sorted by the timestamp.

 * Fields:
     * `at` - string representing the ISO timestamp of the frame